sjp38/hackermail/USAGE.md

 `hkml tag list`
 ---------------

-Users can show generated tags using `hkml tag list` command like below:
+Users can show generated tags and how many mails of the tag exsits, using `hkml tag list` command like below:

 ```
 $ hkml tag list